 The pain of angina usually isn't sharp.
 Instead, it is more a sense of pressure or squeezing.
 Sometimes it is just an uncomfortable sensation, not really a pain.
 Angina is not affected by the position of your body or by taking a deep breath, while other causes of chest pain, such as pleurisy or pericarditis, often are.

 Angina attacks usually last a few minutes.
 If it has been triggered by exertion, it usually subsides within a few minutes as you rest.
-When such pain lasts more than 20 minutes, it could indicate a heart attack.
-If you have this type of pain and it lasts more than 20 minutes, call an ambulance.
+When such pain lasts more than 10 minutes, it could indicate a heart attack.
+If you have this type of pain and it lasts more than 10 minutes, call 9-1-1.